By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-In a post on Manic Episodes we talked about how episodes, according to the DSM are not diagnoses, they are “building blocks” out of which diagnosis are created.
+In a post on Manic Episodes we talked about how episodes, according to the DSM are not diagnoses, they are “building blocks” out of which diagnosis is created.
 Someone could have either a manic episode or a hypomanic episode.
 The primary significance is the decision on labeling the condition as Bipolar one or Bipolar two.
 No Manic or Hypomanic Episode and you will not get the Bipolar label.

 The Bipolar Disorder spectrum currently is very confused and confusing.
-It includes Bipolar I, Bipolar II, proposals for Bipolar III, IV and so on, as well as hypomania, mania, Cyclothymic Disorder, Hyperthymia, Hyperthymic personality disorder and so on.
+It includes Bipolar I, Bipolar II, proposals for Bipolar III, IV, and so on, as well as hypomania, mania, Cyclothymic Disorder, Hyperthymia, Hyperthymic personality disorder, and so on.
 This spectrum is a very divergent group.
 Disorders involving an elevated mood may be the most Heterogeneous group there is (Van O’s et al. 2007.)

-Hypomania requires a specific time period in which someone has had the symptoms of “elevated, expansive or irritable mood.”
+Hypomania requires a specific time period in which someone has had the symptoms of “elevated, expansive, or irritable mood.”
 The difference is that for full mania the period needs to last for a full week, hypomania need only last for four days.

 This creates some problems.
-What if you have manic like symptoms for only three days?
+What if you have manic-like symptoms for only three days?
 Do you get left out of the Bipolar spectrum?
 If someone has serious mania but it only lasts 6 days do they get Bipolar II not Bipolar I?

 Since some of the changes in Hypomania may be subtle we take the word of others who know you or live with you to make this decision.

 Most of the symptoms used to define hypomania are the same as those used to define a manic episode.
 The primary difference is the duration, four days to six is hypomania and a week or more is mania.